matt-goldman/maui-chat/README.md

 # maui-chat
-A simple chat app using SignalR, MAUI and Blazoe
+A simple chat app using SignalR, MAUI and Blazor